awsdocs/ec2-image-builder-user-guide/doc_source/create-components-cli.md

 ------

-### AWS TOE component versioning for updates \(AWS CLI\)<a name="component-update-cli"></a>
+### AWSTOE component versioning for updates \(AWS CLI\)<a name="component-update-cli"></a>

-AWS TOE component names and versions are embedded in the component's Amazon Resource Name \(ARN\), after the component prefix\.
+AWSTOE component names and versions are embedded in the component's Amazon Resource Name \(ARN\), after the component prefix\.
 Each new version of a component has its own unique ARN\.
 The steps to create a new version are exactly the same as the steps to create a new component, as long as the semantic version is unique for that component name\.

 To ensure that you assign the next logical version, first get a list of the existing versions for the component that you want to change, using the imagebuilder list\-components, command in the AWS CLI, and filtering on the name, as follows: